JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 In the following code chunks we synthetically illustrate how to define, handle and analyse a `MultilayerGraph` in order to showcase some of the main features outlined in the previous section.

-First of all we need to import the necessary dependencies and set a few constants:
+First of all we need to import the necessary dependencies and set a few relevant constants:

 ```julia
 using Revise